buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 We can get the children pods from "Children" field, and the `BoundChildren, WaitingForBindChildren` store the pods binding status, which is used to check if the pods can pass permit stage.

 We especially explain `scheduleCycle` and `childrenScheduleRoundMap` field.
-These fields control bundle's scheduling cycle. at the beginning, `scheduleCycle` is 1, and each pod's cycle in `childrenScheduleRoundMap` is 0.
+These fields control bundle's scheduling cycle.
+For example, at the beginning, `scheduleCycle` is 1, and each pod's cycle in `childrenScheduleRoundMap` is 0.
 When each pod comes to pre-filter, we will check if the pod's value in `childrenScheduleRoundMap` is smaller than bundle's `scheduleCycle`, If result is positive, we set the pod's cycle in `childrenScheduleRoundMap` equal with `scheduleCycle` and pass the check.
 If result is negative, means the pod has been scheduled in this cycle, so we should reject it.
-When the last pod comes to make all `childrenScheduleRoundMap`'s values equal to `scheduleCycle`, bundle's `scheduleCycle` added by 1, which means a new schedule cycle.
+When the last pod comes to make all `childrenScheduleRoundMap`'s values equal to `scheduleCycle`, bundle's `scheduleCycle` will be added by 1, which means a new schedule cycle.

-We continue to explain `scheduleCycleValid` field, during the scheduling,  When a pod failed at Filter, we will set ScheduleCycleValid to false in Post-Filter stage, which means any pod in this bundle shouldn't be scheduled until it is set to "true". the remaining pods should be rejected in pre-filter stage.
+We continue to explain `scheduleCycleValid` field, during the scheduling,  When a pod failed at Filter stage, we will set ScheduleCycleValid to false in Post-Filter stage, which means any pod in this bundle shouldn't be scheduled until it is set to "true". the remaining pods should be rejected in pre-filter stage.
 Only When `scheduleCycle` added by 1, we will reset the `scheduleCycleValid` to true.